dboddie-canonical-work/disgorged-docs/data-locations.rst

 When a user `installs a snap <https://snapcraft.io/docs/quickstart-guide#data-locations-heading--install-snap>`__ from the `Snap Store <https://snapcraft.io/store>`__, the following happens:

 1. The `snapd services <glossary.md#data-locations-heading--snapd>`__ downloads the snap as a single file – a compressed SquashFS archive with a *.snap* suffix.
-2. The snap file is uncompressed and mounted as a read-only filesystem under */snap.* See `The snap format <the-snap-format.md>`__ for further details on what is included in a snap.
+2. The snap file is uncompressed and mounted as a read-only filesystem under */snap.* See :ref:`The snap format <the-snap-format>` for further details on what is included in a snap.

 By design, the read-only filesystem cannot provide a persistent experience between application launches, which is why snaps also have writable parts for system data and for user data.